 A schematic view and a picture of the optical lever setup are shown in figures 7.9 and 7.10 respectively.
-The fiber-collimated light from a Super Luminescent Diode (SLD) is injected to the aluminum-coated mirror attached at the center of TM, and the reflected light is guided to a Quadrant Photo-Diode (QPD) fixed on an X-Z stage.
-A half mirror is inserted between the TM and QPD, which works as an attenuator to adjust the light power injected to QPD.
-The launcher after collimation and the QPD are placed as close as to the viewports possible for reduction of aircurrent noise.
+The opical setup is similar to the setup used for the payload test (see section ??).
+The fiber-collimated light from an SLD is injected to the aluminum-coated mirror placed at the center of TM, and the reflected light is guided to a QPD on an XZ stage.
+A half mirror is inserted between TM and the QPD, which works as an attenuator to adjust the light power injected to QPD.
+The launcher after collimation and the QPD are placed as close as to the viewports possible for aircurrent noise reduction.
 The optics outside the chamber are covered by a paper windshield for the same purpose.